johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-16-gitlab-pipeline-s3.md

 my local with either `./deploy.sh stage` or `./deploy.sh prod` depending on my target environment.

 Well, today that changes!
 I'm going to pull myself out of the stone age and bring myself into the modern era...
-I'm going to introduce an automated deployment pipeline for my personal website using GitHub Actions, and I'll be covering the process in this post today.
+I'm going to introduce an automated CI/CD pipeline for my personal website using GitHub Actions, and I'll be covering the process in this post today.

+**What is a CI/CD Pipeline?** A CI/CD pipeline is a process that automates the steps required to build, test, and deploy software.
+My website so I don't need to test it, I just need to generate artifacts and deploy them to S3.

 ### Existing Infrastructure

 The infrastructure for this website is pretty simple.
 It's a static website hosted on Amazon S3.
+(The details on how my website is created are captured in [this post](/blog/2021/09/20/terraform-provision-blog-infra.html).)

 The code to generate it and terraform to provision it is located on [GitHub](https://github.com/johnsosoka/jscom-blog/tree/main).
 I use CloudFront to serve the website over HTTPS and Route53 to manage the DNS records.
 My website is generated using a